 A few years back I remember reading a proposed solution for all working women, mother’s or not, was to lower our standards.
 Right.
 Rather than expecting our mates to pitch in or spend half our hard earned income hiring help we should learn to let go of the notion of rightly folded laundry.
 If we couldn’t accept compromises the onus was on us to work harder.
 This year I forgot my best friends birthday.
 If I have to choose between a sink full of dishes and being there for the people I love, bring on the stink?
 Which is reason 10,001 why I support a child-free life.
 There are lots of people already here in need of love; why make new ones?
 Amassing more seems to be part of the problem.
 More kids, more stuff, square footage, accomplishments, selfies, money, things, channels, activities, epicness, perfection, recipes, appliances…we don’t seem to be filling the void.

 Less is More.

 It’s one of my favorite concepts and not in the self-righteous, unachievable, death by elocution, minimalist way.
 Just shorter to-do lists and the occasional deleting of mental clutter.
 I have to be careful of my own tendency towards rigidity but overall it’s about peace.
-My godmother has a wooden slab on her kitchen wall, decorated with wildflowers that says ‘A crust of bread with love, is better than a whole loaf without.’ and my mother had a magnet on the fridge that said “Mom loves hugs, mom loves kisses, mom would really love help with the dishes.’
-Clearly no solid answers, but something about quality over quantity and maybe get a dishwasher.
+My godmother has a wooden slab on her kitchen wall, decorated with wildflowers that says ‘A crust of bread with love, is better than a whole loaf without.’
+Until we arrive at shifted paradigms, the eradication of systemic dehumanization and oppression let’s try doing less with more love.